OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   **configure_running_r** -- Select "y" if and only if you intend to use R in your project and the R executable may be found on your path.

   **configure_running_stata** -- Select "y" if and only if you intend to use Stata in your project and the Stata executable may be found on your path.

-  **configure_running_julia** -- Select "y" if and only if you intend to use Julia in your project and the Julia executable may be found on your path.

   **configure_running_sphinx** -- Select "y" if and only if you intend to use Sphinx in your project and the Sphinx executable may be found on your path.